collective/collective.elastic.ingest/README.rst

 You can find detailed information about text analysis in ElasticSearch documentation.
 We provide an example analysis configuration for a better search for german compounded words.

-Example: A document with the string 'Lehrstellenbörse' can be found by quering 'Lehrstelle' and also by quering 'Börse' with a decompounder with word list 'Lehrstelle, Börse' and an additional stemmer.
+Example: A document with the string 'Lehrstellenbörse' can be found by quering 'Lehrstelle' and also by quering 'Börse' with a ``decompounder`` with word list 'Lehrstelle, Börse' and an additional ``stemmer``.

-The example analyzer configuration also applies a stemmer, which can handle flexations of words, which is an important enhancement.
+The example analyzer configuration also applies a ``stemmer``, which can handle flexations of words, which is an important enhancement.
 Even fuzzy search, which can be used without any analysis configuration, has its limits in a nice but complex language like german.

 The analysis configuration is just a configuration of analyzers.
 In the provided example are two of them: ``german_analyzer`` and ``german_exact``.
 The first is the one to decompound words according the word list in `lexicon.txt`.
-A stemmer is added.
+A ``stemmer`` is added.
 The second one is to allow also exact queries with a quoted search string.
 These two analyzers are to be applied to fields.
 You can apply them in your mapping.
 Example::